Exploring Pedialyte’s Role in Weight Management: Hydration vs. Calories

-Some athletes use Pedialyte to rehydrate after cutting water weight.
+Some athletes turn to Pedialyte for rehydration after shedding water weight.

-Pedialyte contains fewer calories and sugar than most sports drinks (i.e., Gatorade), but overall there is no evidence to support using electrolytes or Pedialyte for weight loss [1].
+Pedialyte has fewer calories and less sugar compared to many sports drinks, such as Gatorade.1 However, there is no evidence to suggest that electrolytes or Pedialyte are effective for weight loss.

 However, Pedialyte contains calcium which is one of the only electrolytes beneficial to losing weight.
-And its other electrolytes (sodium, potassium, and magnesium) support essential life functions on top of being beneficial to our nerves, heart, muscles, and brain [2] [3].
+And its other electrolytes (sodium, potassium, and magnesium) support essential life functions on top of being beneficial to our nerves, heart, muscles, and brain.2, 3

 That being said, individuals can drink Pedialyte while working towards weight loss, but due to the bloating, they should avoid drinking Pedialyte if they hope to look skinny in the next couple of hours or days.